 Have you ever heard of modular video?
 If not, pay attention!
-When creating video is a bit like playing with Lego, you'll be able to produce video even more efficiently.
+When creating video in Storykit it's a bit like playing with Lego, you'll be able to produce video even more efficiently.

 VP Product, Storykit.

 So... why would you want to create your videos in a modular way?

 – Above all, it is a matter of efficiency.
 When you create video content for social channels, you are met with new challenges.
 You have to be able to customize and target your videos to a very high extent and you have to create content that is completely tailor-made for the audience.
 Therefore you need to be able to produce more versions of your video, with more building blocks and publish them in more channels than ever before, say Fredrik Strömberg, VP Product at Storykit.

 - This modularity – where both the final video and its various elements become building blocks – give you the ability to create a library that consists of everything you have already made.
 As a result, you do not have to reinvent the wheel every single time.
 This means that modular video is incredibly efficient to produce.
 Doing the same thing with video built in the traditional way with a time-line is difficult; if not impossible.

 An intricate web of Storykit data

 At Storykit, we have always approached video creation in this modular way.
 You can see it when you look at your storyboard, where each slide is a flexible building block, which can be moved, copied and modified in an infinite number of ways, to suit your needs.
 But behind each storyboard, there is a unique and intricate web of Storykit data, and thus the building block principle is extended far beyond your slides.
 This is very clear using the feature 'Insert Storyboard', which makes it possible for you to use the entire storyboard as a building block.